What is agile scrum (sprint) process?

 Communication

-Good communication must exist among team members of development team, testing team, business analysts and stake holders.
-There must be highly collaborative interaction between client and the delivery teams.
-More client involvement implies more suggestions or changes from the client.
-It implies more bandwidth for communication.
+Good communication must exist among the team members of the development team, testing team, business analysts and stakeholders.
+There must be a highly collaborative interaction between the client and the delivery teams.

 Commitment